QuaiGoner/docker-box/README.md

   - move to wayland for zerocopy and for fun
   - drop unnecessary priviliges, create small docker-compose examples
   - delete novnc

-Remote Game Streaming Server.

-Play your games either in the browser with audio or via Steam Link or Moonlight.
-Play from another Steam Client with Steam Remote Play.

-Easily deploy a Steam Docker instance in seconds.

-## Features:
-- Steam Client configured for running on Linux with Proton
-- Moonlight compatible server for easy remote desktop streaming
-- Easy installation of EmeDeck, Heroic and Lutris via Flatpak
-- Full video/audio noVNC web access to a Xfce4 Desktop
-- NVIDIA, AMD and Intel GPU support
-- Full controller support
-- Support for Flatpak and Appimage installation
-- Root access
-- Based on Debian Trixie

 ---
 ## Notes: